Pitfall: The Mayan Adventure: Ports

-The Sega CD version was published in North America by Activision and Europe by Sony Electronic Publishing respectively around the same time period as the Genesis original.
+The Sega CD version was released in Europe around the same time period as the Genesis original, followed by North America in January 1995.
 It shares the same visual design as the Genesis release but contains extra (and expanded) levels, Redbook CD Audio for an arranged soundtrack, an introductory full motion video sequence, and other enhancements.
-The Super NES port was handled by Redline Games with additional assistance from Cygnus Software and, like the previous two versions, it was published in North America by Activision in November 1994, then in Europe by Sony Electronic on December of the same year and in Japan by Pony Canyon on 14 July 1995, as well in Brazil by Playtronic Industrial in March 1996.
+The Super NES port was handled by Redline Games with additional assistance from Cygnus Software and, like the previous two versions, it was published in North America by Activision in November 1994, then in Europe on December of the same year and in Japan by Pony Canyon on 14 July 1995.
 The Super NES port runs at a lower resolution than both the Genesis and Sega CD versions, and has changes to the foreground and backgrounds in some stages, but features a higher color palette and special effects not found in the Sega versions, besides other alterations.

 The Windows 95 port was made by Kinesoft using their Exodus game technology, which was later reused to make the Windows port of Earthworm Jim: Special Edition.
 It was published by Activision in August 1995, becoming the first commercial release for the then-recently debuted Windows 95 operating system.
-Developed over the course of eight months and based on the Sega 32X port, this version of the game features redrawn visuals displayed at a 8-bit color art, in-game CD audio and sound effects by Soundelux Media, as well as the extra levels from the Sega CD version.
+Developed over the course of eight months and based on the Sega 32X port, this version of the game features redrawn visuals displayed at an 8-bit color art, in-game CD audio and sound effects by Soundelux Media, as well as the extra levels from the Sega CD version.
 The SoftKey version included both America Online's free trial software for Windows 3.1/95, Internet Explorer 3.02 and a Cyber Patrol demo for Windows 3.1/95.
 This version was also published in Japan by GameBank.
+The Windows 95 port was showcased by Bill Gates at E3 1995 to promote the then-upcoming DirectX for his platform, despite the conversion being launched three months before the first incarnation of DirectX and Kinesoft not using any tools from said technology.